 Admission to Academic Skills Enhancement Program - Students who do not meet the freshman admissions requirements may be considered for admission to the university under the academic skills enhancement program.
-Students with ACT scores of 18 or below in English, Math or Reading or SAT scores of 440 or below in Verbal or 440 or below in Math will be required to take academic skills classes.
+Students with ACT scores of 18 or below in English, Math or Reading or SAT scores of 500 or below in Evidence-Based Reading or 500 or below in Math will be required to take academic skills classes.

-Probation Admission - Students who have academic credentials below the minimum level to be considered in good standing may be admitted on probation.
-Students admitted on probation must meet guidelines established for satisfactory academic progress (see Academic Probation).
-In addition, freshmen admitted on academic probation must complete all required academic skills enhancement program requirements.
+Conditional Admission - Students who do not meet both criteria for admission, but whose GPA is significantly higher than their ACT/SAT scores, will be admitted on the grounds that their GPA indicates significant classroom success.
+Such credentials are based on a sliding scale.
+Students admitted provisionally must meet guidelines established for satisfactory academic progress (see Academic Probation) and attend and pass the Carson-Newman Summer Bridge Program.
+In addition, freshmen admitted provisionally must complete all required academic skills enhancement program requirements.